How Do Coconuts Grow?

 Fruit of Labor - Maturation & Harvesting of Coconuts

 After a year, when ripe, mature coconuts fall to the ground.
-This can go on almost continuously now, as flowering & fruiting happens throughout the year.
+Happening almost continuously now, as flowering & fruiting happens throughout the year.
 You'll also see some fallen coconuts beginning to sprout - right on the ground's surface!

 Coconuts on the ground begin growing their roots